Puerto Rico Highway 504

-Puerto Rico Highway 504 (PR-504) is a tertiary state highway in Ponce, Puerto Rico.
-The road runs north to south, and mostly along Río Chiquito in barrio Portugués Rural.
-Its southern terminus is at an intersection with PR-503, near PR-10 at the southern edge of barrio Portugués.
+Puerto Rico Highway 504 (PR-504) is a tertiary state highway in the municipality of Ponce in Puerto Rico.
+With a length of 6.9 km, the road runs south to north, and mostly along the Río Chiquito in barrio Portugués Rural.
+Its southern terminus is at an intersection with PR-503, near PR-10 at the southern edge of Barrio Portugués, and the northern terminus is located at PR-505 on the Machuelo Arriba–Portugués–Montes Llanos tripoint.

+Route description

 The road is a mountainous two-way one-lane road and thus very difficult to navigate when traffic is coming from the opposite direction.
 In addition most of the road has numerous steep sharp curves and should be driven only with vehicles in top mechanical condition, preferably all-wheel drive sedans, as drivers of SUVs reportedly feel less in control of their vehicles.
 The road should not be driven after nightfall.